ivalab/Bundler/INSTALL.md

 ```

 Running make in the proper directory should work out.
 I do not have it
-working with cmake just yet, so don''t bother with that.
+working with cmake just yet, so don't bother with that.
 If you do want
-to try, then what I''ve done to make it work is:
+to try, then what I've done to make it work is:

 ```bash
 > mkdir build